Buchs-Dällikon railway station

 Buchs-Dällikon is a railway station in Switzerland.
 The station is situated in the municipality of Buchs, but also serves the adjacent municipality of Dällikon.
-Both municipalities are situated in the Furttal region in the canton of Zürich.
-The station is located on the Wettingen-Effretikon railway line (Furttal line).
+Both municipalities are situated in the Furttal region in the canton of Zurich.
+The station is located on the Wettingen-Effretikon railway line (Furttal line), within fare zone 111 of the Zürcher Verkehrsverbund (ZVV).

-The station should not be confused with Buchs AG railway station (located in Buchs, canton of Aargau) or with Buchs SG railway station (located in Buchs, canton of St. Gallen).

 Infrastructure

 Buchs-Dällikon station was completely renewed between 2005 and 2008, and the former station building was removed.
 The station is equipped with a park & rail facility (parking lot) to the south, and bicycle parkings.
 There are two tracks but only one side platform.
-The second track is used for crossing cargo trains, which use the mostly single-tracked Furttal line to bypass the city center of Zürich.
+The second track is used for crossing cargo trains, which use the mostly single-tracked Furttal line to bypass the city center of Zurich.

 Service

 Buchs-Dällikon station is served by line S6 of the Zurich S-Bahn.

-On weekends, there is a nighttime S-Bahn service (SN6) offered by ZVV.
+On weekends (Friday and Saturday nights), there is a nighttime S-Bahn service (SN6) offered by ZVV.

 Summary of all S-Bahn services: